 The Pthirus pubis or the crab louse is a louse that has a predilection for coarse hairs.
 Specifically those hairs of the pubic area.
 Coarse hair infestation may also occur in other area in which there may be coarse hair such as the arm pits, beards/mustaches. and eyebrows.
 They are considered sexually transmitted however they can be acquired without sexual contact.

-Pthirus pubis are predominantly a nuisance in that they cause irritation due to allergic reactions from the feeding.
+Pthirus pubis are predominantly a nuisance in that they cause irritation due to allergic reactions from saliva & feces.
 Some of these allergic reactions are extremely intense and can cause hallmark bruise marks around the pubic area.
-Additionally, if the itching is sever enough, breaks in the skin due to itching can lead to secondary infections with bacteria such as Staphylococcus aureus and Streptococcus pyogenes.
+Additionally, if the itching is severe enough, breaks in the skin due to itching can lead to secondary infections with bacteria such as Staphylococcus aureus and Streptococcus pyogenes.